Lil Baby: Personal life

 Jones has a son from a relationship with former girlfriend Ayesha.
-He later dated model and entrepreneur Jayda Cheaves.
+He later dated entrepreneur Jayda Cheaves.
 She appeared in the music video for his song "Close Friends".

 On February 18, 2019, Cheaves gave birth to their son.

 In May 2021, Jones visited the White House along with the family of George Floyd on the anniversary of Floyd's murder.

 On July 7, 2021, after attending Paris Fashion Week events with basketball player James Harden, Jones was arrested on a drug charge by police in the 8th arrondissement of Paris.
 Harden was stopped but not detained, and both men were soon released.
 For this offense, Jones agreed to pay a fine.

 On August 26, 2024, Jones was arrested in Las Vegas on a concealed weapons charge.
 He was detained at Clark County Detention Center, and was soon afterwards released after posting a $5,000 bond.